Metaform/edc-protocols/specifications/negotiation/contract.negotiation.protocol.md

   A negotiation process with this state may need to be persisted for legal reasons.
 As transition change to CANCELLED can have other reasons (e.g., a negotiation process started by mistake).
 A connector's operator may want to clean its storage from cancelled negotiations after a defined period of time.

+> Note from sebastian: With this interpretation, CANCELLED and STALED have a similar - business-focused - meaning.

 ### 9. ContractNegotiationErrorMessage

 **Sent by**: Consumer or Provider